i2cs/i2csmobile-docs/Ionic Mobile App/01 Installation/README.md

 ionic build android
 ```

 Or you can test the app in your web browser by entering following command.
-Note that you can use `ionic serve` to start a local development server for app dev and testing.
+Note that you can use `ionic serve` with `--lab` optional parameter to start a local development server for app dev and testing.
 Most of the mobile app specific features (ex.
-Push notifications .etc) are disabled when you run `ionic serve` command.
+Push notifications .etc) are disabled when you run `ionic serve --lab` command.
 ```
 ionic serve
 ```